 The 17th of March is the day when everyone, all over the world, regardless of race, religion, creed or nationality, is a little bit Irish.
 It is a common misconception that St. Patrick’s Day isn’t celebrated in Ireland – it certainly is, particularly in Dublin, the country’s largest, most cosmopolitan city.
 St. Patrick’s Day commemorates the patron saint of Ireland, St. Patrick, who allegedly banished ‘snakes’ (believed to be an allegory for druids) out of Ireland.
 And boy, how they love him for it!

 The entire country gets the day off work, as it’s a national holiday, and celebrate by throwing one hell of a party.
 Comparable to Mardis Gras in New Orleans, Oktoberfest in Munich, and Carnival in Rio, this party erupts in the morning and lasts all through the night, spilling into the next day (or three).
 The tradition is to don all of your greenest clothing and to enjoy some of the cultural events held around the city.
 You can try your hand at Irish dancing at the Festival Céilí, watch the many street performances, join the St. Patrick’s Day treasure hunt, or simply enjoy some delicious local brews at the Irish Craft Beer Market.
 The most important thing is to soak up the atmosphere and enjoy being Irish for the day with some of the funniest, warmest and kindest people in the world.

 Have we convinced you?
-We will be heading to Ireland on October 8-11th 2021 !
+We will be heading to Ireland over the Labor Day weekend in September!
 We’ll take you from Frankfurt International airport via plane to the heart of the country, where we’ll spend four days and three nights in the Emerald Isle, seeing some of the country’s best highlights!
 Click here for more information.